 With an E-Design service, you can expect a design proposal within 3-5 days approx if it’s 1-2 rooms.
 If we are doing a full house with 3-5 bedrooms, allow 2+ weeks for the presentation to come back to you.
 Once you are happy with everything and place your orders, you will wait for the ETA time from each retailer to receive your goods.
 That part is out of my hands and tends to shock most people when they hear that their sofa will take 14-16 weeks.
 The key with Interior Design is getting ahead of any urgencies you might have so that you don’t choose furniture purely for lead time.
 You can’t expect your home to be completed by Christmas if you only engage my services in November.

 Interior Design services are more demanding as I am going out and visiting suppliers, researching and specifying hard finishes, arranging meetings on top of the design itself.
-If we are doing 1-2 rooms, I’d allow around 1-2 weeks approx for the design proposal or up to 5-7 weeks for a full home design.
+If we are doing 1-2 rooms, I’d allow around 1-2 weeks approx for the design proposal or up to 3-5 weeks for a full home design.
 These estimates are based on an average of my work so should be taken with a pinch of salt.
 They are also only considering my design, not factoring in any trades or product lead times.
-Trades are another area that tends to shock my clients, as it can take up to two weeks to get them to visit your home, and another 2 to 4 weeks to book them in for the job itself (you can double or triple that now post covid).
+Trades are another area that tends to shock my clients, as it can take up to two weeks to get them to visit your home, and another 2 to 4 months to book them in for the job itself.

 My Interior Styling service requires me to visit your property first to see what we are working with.
 I’ll then make a plan of the mood I’d like to create in each space followed by a shopping trip (usually a full day).
 And lastly implementing the styling (up to a full day again).
 Overall, I’d allow around 3-5 days for Interior styling depending on how we break those days up (due to our availability).